 Day Two, Dough

 - 1 tsp. instant yeast

 You might want to add a quarter cup of leftover mashed potatoes that have already been seasoned with salt.
 If you do, you may have to add more flour (either type) to make up for the added moisture.
-A 50/50 blend of flours is recommended here, but you can experiment all the way to 100 per cent durum, but be prepared to add more water if you do.
-If you use 100 per cent bread flour, be prepared to use less water, because durum absorbs more water than it does.
-You can also use this dough for pizza, but like No-Knead Bread and Ciabatta, it is very highly hydrated and should be treated gently and folded as shown in the Handling Wet Dough video clip.
+A 50/50 blend of flours is recommended here.
+You can experiment all the way to 100 percent durum, but be prepared to add more water if you do.
+If you use 100 percent bread flour, be prepared to use less water, because durum absorbs more water than bread flour does.
+You can also use this dough for pizza, but like No-Knead Bread and Ciabatta, it is very highly hydrated and should be treated gently and folded, as shown in the Handling Wet Dough video clip.